menu

 Demographics

-In terms of college education, Camp Point - Clayton is nearly on par with the US average for all cities of 21.84%: 19.86% of adults 25 and older in Camp Point - Clayton have a bachelor's degree or advanced degree.
+The education level of Camp Point - Clayton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.30% of adults 25 and older in Camp Point - Clayton have a college degree.

-The per capita income in Camp Point - Clayton in 2022 was $29,468, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $117,872 for a family of four.
+The per capita income in Camp Point - Clayton in 2022 was $37,025, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,100 for a family of four.
 However, Camp Point - Clayton contains both very wealthy and poor people as well.

 The people who call Camp Point - Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camp Point - Clayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Camp Point - Clayton include German, Irish, English, Scottish, and French.
+Important ancestries of people in Camp Point - Clayton include German, Irish, English, French, and Scottish.

 The most common language spoken in Camp Point - Clayton is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.

 Notable & Unique Neighborhood Characteristics